techiediaries/techiediaries/_posts/2017/2017-05-23-ionic-create-first-project-app.md

 the device with your computer and you need to enable the debug mode on your device .At least for Android ,I sincerely don't know if this is the case for iOS .

-For seeing all available commands at your disposal when using the Ionic CLI v3 .You can find an <a href="/ionic-cli-v3-commands-cheat-sheet">Ionic CLI v3 command cheat sheet here</a>
+For seeing all available commands at your disposal when using the Ionic CLI 5.You can find an <a href="/ionic-cli-v3-commands-cheat-sheet">Ionic CLI v3 command cheat sheet here</a>

 Conclusion
 --------------
 --------------

-By following this tutorial ,you should have generated a project based on Ionic 3 and using the Ionic CLI v3 .
+By following this tutorial ,you should have generated a project based on Ionic 5 and using the Ionic CLI 5.

 If you have installed and configured taget systems requirements ,you should also be able to test your app on a real device or build your app for a target mobile system .